-Specify which crea iredentials lentials SQL Secure should use to collect audit data.
+Specify which crea Credentials dentials SQL Secure should use to collect audit data.

-SQL Server credentials to connect to audited SQL Server
+QL Server credentials to connect to audited SQL Server

-Windows Authentic ation
+Windows Authentic cation

 Windows User:

 Password:

-SQL Server Auther Login Name:
+Login Name:

 Password:

-Vindows Credentials to Windows credentials Directory objects and have admin access to e gather Operating System and Active Directory objects are used to connect to the target server to gather Active file and registry key permissions.
+Password: Windows Credentials to Windows credentials Directory objects and have admin access to o gather Operating System and Active Directory objects are used to connect to the target server to gather Active file and registry key permissions.
 The specified account must o the target server and at least login access to the SQL s Authentication as above